piersgrenier/Forecasting-the-Mortality-Rate-of-COVID-19-in-South-Korea/README.md

 Expected output:
 - both AR and ARMA models have high forecast accuracy for younger ages as well as patients living in less population dense provinces
-- both AR and ARMA models have lower forecast accuracy for older patients as well as patients living in population dense provinces
+- both AR and ARMA models have lower forecast accuracy for older ages as well as patients living in population dense provinces
 - baseline AR model experiences difficulty forecasting underlying patterns in data
 - optimal ARMA model accurately forecasts underlying patterns in data
 - ARMA model outperforms AR model based on error metric